Job Interview Tips for Recent College Grads

 Top College Grad Job Interview Tips

 Analyze Your Target Job.
 What skills, knowledge, and personal qualities are required by the employer and are critical for success in that role?
 Do you have the skill set the employer is seeking or, at the least, are you a close match for the job?
-Here's how to match your qualifications to the job.

 Share Examples.
-For each of those assets be prepared to share an example or anecdote which shows how you used that strength to complete an academic project or successfully carry out a work or co-curricular role.
+For each of those assets be prepared to share an example or anecdote which shows how you used that strength to complete an academic project or successfully carry out work or a co-curricular role.
 Sharing "real life" examples will help you show the interviewer that you're qualified for the position.

 Practice Interviewing.
 Review common interview questions and think about how you would respond.
 Practice your responses with advisers and use the interview preparation modules offered by the career office at your college.
 The more you practice, the more comfortable you'll be during job interviews.